-Proposers should also be aware of core strategies that are essential to the fulfillment of NSF's mission, as articulated in Empowering the Nation Through Discovery and Innovation: NSF Strategic Plan for Fiscal Years (FY) 2011-2016.
+Proposers should also be aware of core strategies that are essential to the fulfillment of NSF's mission, as articulated in Investing in Science, Engineering, and Education for the Nation's Future: NSF Strategic Plan for 2014-2018.
 These strategies are integrated in the program planning and implementation process, of which proposal review is one part.
 NSF's mission is particularly well-implemented through the integration of research and education and broadening participation in NSF programs, projects, and activities.